MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

    ![Release summary page](media/azure-stack-solution-pipeline/releasesummary.png)

-It's easy for an administrator see the overall progress of releases and see which releases are waiting for approval.
+It's easy for an administrator track the overall progress of releases and see which releases are waiting for approval.

 ![Release summary page showing pending approval](media/azure-stack-solution-pipeline/releasepending.png)

-### Monitor and track deployments
+### Monitor and track releases

 You can monitor and track all your deployments.